Frequently Asked Questions for Respondents in FINRA Expedited Proceedings

 - How long do I have to request a hearing?

-- You must request a hearing before the Effective Date of the suspension, condition, restriction, or other requirement that is specified in the Notice, usually 21 days after the date of the Notice.
+- You must request a hearing before the Effective Date of the suspension, condition, restriction, or other requirement that is specified in the Notice.
 If you have questions about the procedures or deadline for filing, call the Office of Hearing Officers at (202) 728-8008 and ask to speak to the Expedited Proceedings Coordinator.

 - What happens if I do not file a Hearing Request?